Mott Macdonald's organisation's structure:

-- Responding to humanitarian and natural emergencies
+- Respond to humanitarian and natural emergencies

-- Improving people’s lives
+- Improve people’s lives

 Our vision and mission are underpinned by our PRIDE values.
 Our expertise covers buildings, communications, defence, education, environment, health, industry, mining, oil and gas, power, transport, urban development, water, wastewater and more.
 Our skills include planning, studies and design, project finance, technical advisory services, project and programme management and management consultancy.